-Any development within the coastal amenity area, identified on the planning maps, is a controlled activity.
-Issues have been raised by council processing planners about the suitability of the controlled activity status within the coastal amenity area.
-This is because council has to grant such applications, although they can place conditions on these consents to control adverse effects.
+Issues have been raised by council processing planners about the suitability of the controlled activity status within the land unit.
+This is because council has to grant such applications, although they can place conditions on these consents.

-There have been instances where developments have had to be granted by council within the coastal amenity area (as required under this status) when if they were restricted discretionary they may actually have been refused.
+There have been instances where developments have had to be granted by council within the land unit (as required under this status) when if they were restricted discretionary they may actually have been refused.